FreezeLuiz/CTF-Writeups/pwn/sector443ctf-re_zero.md

 ## Recon and Analysis:

-Connecting to the server given in the descript, which was `172.105.53.6 32780` we get the following, cool response.
+Connecting to the server given, which was `172.105.53.6 32780`, we get the following cool response.

 ```
 kali@kali:~/Documents/sector443/re:zero$ nc 172.105.53.6 32780